ManageIQ/manageiq-vagrant-dev/README.md

 - The script makes some suppositions
   - Vagrant is installed
   - Ansible is installed in your host machine
-  - Virtualbox is installed
+  - Virtualbox or other virtualization solution is installed

 ## The process ##

-The Vagrant file will create a VM using fedora25-cloud as a basis and proceed to configure it for development:
+The Vagrant file will create a VM using fedora31-cloud as a basis and proceed to configure it for development:
 - Configure the VM with 6 GB and 2 CPU
 - Open port 3000 for UI management
 - Open port 4000 for API management